The Last Human-Written Paper: Agent-Native Research Artifacts: Introduction

-Both taxes have persisted throughout the history of research, with only marginal progress against either, because the human reader has always been the bandwidth-limited layer that must process a vast, complex, non-linear research trajectory.
-The emergence of capable AI agents creates a new option: a much more efficient and human-proximal intelligence that can serve as a proxy layer between the artifact and its consumers, processing the trajectory at machine bandwidth on the human reader's behalf.
-Three currently observable trends suggest the essence of what such an artifact should look like.
-First, AI agents have become indispensable research companions: they co-author code, run experiments, and iterate on hypotheses alongside human researchers~\citep{lu2024aiscientist}, with LLM adoption already associated with paper-production increases of 23.7\%--89.3\% across scientific fields~\citep{kusumegi2025scientific}.
-As a consequence, the knowledge that compilation discards is no longer lost; the full research trajectory (every failure, implementation trick, configuration choice, and design pivot) is already captured as machine-readable text in researcher-agent coding sessions.
-The raw material exists as a natural byproduct, yet no protocol exists to systematically preserve it as a first-class research output.
-Second, humans and AI agents, as the two primary consumers of research, have fundamentally divergent information needs.
-Human attention is scarce: readers skim abstracts, scan figures, and rarely engage with supplementary material~\citep{renear2009strategic}.
-AI agents, by contrast, benefit from exhaustive detail; more context strictly improves their ability to reproduce, verify, and extend prior work.
-A single artifact optimized for human narrative can no longer serve both audiences.
-Third, research itself is scaling into a massively parallel enterprise in which agents fork, extend, and merge each other's work at machine speed, shifting the bottleneck of scientific progress from individual productivity to the \emph{operability} of the artifacts being shared.
-Narrative PDFs, compiled for sequential human reading, cannot be forked, diffed, or merged; a structured, lossless artifact can, enabling research to compound like software.
+Both taxes have persisted throughout the history of research because the human reader has always been the bandwidth-limited layer processing a vast, non-linear research trajectory.
+Capable AI agents now offer a more efficient, human-proximal proxy that processes the trajectory at machine bandwidth on the reader's behalf, and three trends suggest what such an artifact should look like. \textbf{First}, AI agents have become indispensable research companions, co-authoring code, running experiments, and iterating on hypotheses alongside humans~\citep{lu2024aiscientist}, with LLM adoption associated with paper-production increases of 23.7\%--89.3\% across scientific fields~\citep{kusumegi2025scientific}; the full research trajectory (every failure, implementation trick, configuration choice, design pivot) is now captured as machine-readable text in researcher-agent sessions, yet no protocol preserves it as a first-class output. \textbf{Second}, humans and AI agents have divergent information needs: humans skim abstracts and figures~\citep{renear2009strategic}, while agents benefit from exhaustive detail that strictly improves reproduction, verification, and extension, so a single artifact optimized for human narrative can no longer serve both. \textbf{Third}, research is scaling into a massively parallel enterprise where agents fork, extend, and merge each other's work at machine speed, shifting the bottleneck from individual productivity to artifact \emph{operability}: narrative PDFs, compiled for sequential human reading, cannot be forked, diffed, or merged, but a structured, lossless artifact can, letting research compound like software.

 Existing efforts address fragments of this problem.
 The FAIR principles~\citep{wilkinson2016fair} mandate findable, accessible data but say nothing about the structure of research \emph{arguments}.
 RO-Crate~\citep{soilandreyes2022rocrate} packages research artifacts as archival bundles, not executable objects.
 Nanopublications~\citep{groth2010nanopub} formalize atomic claims but lack the execution layer needed for reproduction.
 The emerging \texttt{AGENTS.md} standard~\citep{openai2025agentsmd} provides agent-oriented documentation for code repositories but does not address the epistemic structure of research itself.
 None of these efforts jointly structure scientific logic, executable code, and exploration history into a single operable object (\S\ref{sec:related}).